create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ### Pure JavaScript

-The same scene can also be created using pure JavaScript:
+The same scene can also be created using pure JavaScript.
+Outside of a [Script](/x_ite/components/scripting/script/) node context, you can access ALL objects through the X3D object, which can then be used as a namespace.

 ```html
 <script type="module">